Echenique0702/adello.github.io/_posts/2019-05-20-Deploy-Spark-Jobs.md

 But it doesn't work!
 It fails with
 >  can't find '\_\_main__' module in 'run_reporting.py'

-I'll be damned, if I know why this is happening.
+I'll be damned, if I knew why this is happening.
 But the python process started by Spark wants to run a `__main__` module.
 Apparantly it is executing the script as a module?
 Including the script with the `scripts` parameter in the setup scripts yields the same result.
 Probably is has something to do with the hash thing \[docu, please?\].

 But if it wants a main, we will give it one:
 ```